temporalio/documentation/docs/concepts/what-is-an-authorizer-plugin.md

 The following arguments must be passed to the Authorizer:

 - `context.Context`: General context of the call.
 - `authorization.Claims`: Claims about the roles assigned to the caller.
-Its intended use is [described below](#claims).
+Its intended use is described in the [`Claims`](#claims) section earlier on this page.
 - `authorization.CallTarget`: Target of the API call.

 Authorizer then returns one of two decisions: